andreycha/tangerine/README.md

  - Run your own code on method enter, on method exit or instead of a method
  - Change parameters values using method code

+Current limitations on functions for instrumentating:
+ - does not support functions with user types (e.g. custom type Product)
+ - does not support out parameters
+ - does not support method overloads

 Currently supports Windows Phone 7 applications only.
 Has not been tested with Windows Phone 8 applications yet!

 Requirements: .NET Framework 4.0, Windows Phone SDK 7.1